 Graduates of our programs can turn their learning experience through GoStrategic’s Schools into an Associate degree, Bachelor’s degree (126 units), Master of Theology (171 units), or Master of Sacred Studies (216 units)through our accreditation partnership with Christian Life School of Theology Global.
 GoBusiness Alumni receive 66 units of transferable credit into the CLST Global online university.
 Currently, up to 24 more units may be earned through completion of the GoBusiness facilitator-led Graduate Modules (6 units per module).

-View sample degree option: CLST Global Business Leadership Concentration (GoBusiness)
+- View sample degree option: CLST Global Business Leadership Concentration (GoBusiness)

-View video announcement with GoStrategic President, Dennis Peacocke, and Executive Director, Katherine Gallagher: Accreditation Partnership Announcement
+- View video announcement with GoStrategic President, Dennis Peacocke, and Executive Director, Katherine Gallagher: Accreditation Partnership Announcement

 - View special video greeting from CLST Global President, Dr. Langley: CLST Global Video

 GoStrategic’s Graduate Modules are advanced courses available exclusively to alumni which provide specific areas of focus that further build upon the framework of study from the schools.
 Modules can be purchased a la carte at any time through our offices for self-paced study.
 They are also available periodically as 6-8 week, facilitator-led master courses administered via web conference.
-When facilitated, these modules qualify for transferable units of study toward theology degrees through our partnership with CLST Global (info above).
-To order for self study, please email the office at firstname.lastname@example.org or call 707.578.7700.
-View Graduate Module Pricing
+These facilitated modules qualify for transferable units of study toward theology degrees through our partnership with CLST Global (see above).View Current Facilitated Grad Modules

 Delve deeper into the influential role every believer plays as mentor to those God has placed in their “garden.”
 We will examine the discipleship process, the realities of relationally based learning, and creating an inheritance for others.
 The key concepts of giving and receiving correction in a godly way are addressed with instruction on navigating the essential elements of relationships, potential obstacles, and practical listening and speaking skills.
 Finally, it challenges people to face their fears and lead others in faith for deep, personal change.